zetorange1/bZx-monorepo/packages/bzx.js-docs/js_api/README.md

 ###### Returns

-`boolean` value indicating if oracle is able to make exchange operation between tokens
+`Promise` for `boolean` value indicating if oracle is able to make exchange operation between tokens

 ________________________________________________________________________________